Course Content and Outcome Guide for EMS 244

 - Special Fee:

 Course DescriptionBegin in-hospital clinical experiences including direct patient care responsibilities necessary for completion of the educational objectives.
 Patients are in a hospital/ clinical setting with disease and injury conditions comparable to those the student will experience in the pre-hospital care situations.
 Department permission required.
-Prerequisite: EMS 240.
+Prerequisites: EMS 240.

 Intended Outcomes for the course